brimlebo/DAT-250-experiments/reports/dat250-expass3.md

 ## Possible changes to make:

+### Vote counts are currently not finished
+>- Currently only showing 0 as all the options result in undefined.

 ### Backend checks:
 >- Currently, the backend is at most only doing the bare minimum in checks on creation of users, polls or the casting of votes and if something with the same username/question already exists.
 This should be changed to be more strict.

 ### Showing votes on options:
 >- Showing how many votes each option in a poll has on the page when you are making a vote, or after you have cast the vote.

-### Expand authentication/user-creation:
+### Expand authentication:
->- The user system on the page is currently very barebones, you make a user when you open the page and then use it to make a poll or cast a vote.
-Could be expanded to have a log-in and password for each user.
+>- The user system on the page is currently very barebones.
+Could be expanded to have a password or other authentication for a user for each user.

 ### UI/Layout:
 >- Also currently very barebones, though that is mostly something I want to leave for the larger project.